mozilla/pulse_actions/README.rst

 * ``worker.py`` listens to ``exchange/treeherder/v1/job-actions`` in an infinite loop.

-* When it sees a retrigger actions it makes a retrigger request in builapi self-serve using ``make_retrigger_request`` from mozci.
+* When it sees a retrigger actions it makes a retrigger request in buildapi self-serve using ``make_retrigger_request`` from mozci.

 * When it sees a cancel action it makes a cancel request in buildapi self-serve using ``make_cancel_request`` from mozci.